 Black Leather Round Base Desk Lamp

-Materials: Brass rod.
-Black leather clad round base.
-Black leather round lampshade, mushroom style, white leather inside.
+Materials: Ribbed brass rod and parts.
+Black leather-clad round base.
+Black leather-clad round lampshade, mushroom style, white leather on the inside.
 Bakelite socket.

 Height: 44 cm / 17.32”